Big Island, Hawaii Travel Guide

 Unless you’re staying at a resort and don’t plan on exploring, a rental car is a must!
 I would upgrade to a Jeep or four wheel drive if your budget allows – it will be necessary for some activities, see below.

-Huggo’s – This spot in the heart of Kona boasts beautiful waterfront views and their food and drinks were excellent.
+Huggo’s – Kona.
+This spot in the heart of Kona boasts beautiful waterfront views and their food and drinks were excellent.
 Nice little relaxing spot.

-The Coffee Shack – Ooooh!
+The Coffee Shack – Captain Cook.
+Ooooh!
 This is my favorite place we tried!
 There was a wait and it was well worth it!
 The views are incredible and so is the food!
 The Coffee Shack is south of Kona, so it’s a good stop if you’re headed south.
 Be sure to save room for dessert, even if it’s breakfast or brunch!

 WHAT TO DO: